hotelmah/write-file/README.md

 ## About
-This package adds data incrementally that can then be written at once to a file.
+This package has a saveData method that can add data incrementally into memory which can then be written at once to a file using the write method.
 This library is used by the MySQL Table Editor project referenced [here](https://github.com/hotelmah/mysql-table-editor).

 ## Notice